rnleach/findfire/README.md

 ### export_kml
  Exports the results of connect fire as a kml file for viewing.
-Currently only exports the final fire perimeters, but theres a lot that could be done here.
+Currently only exports the final fire perimeters, but there's a lot that could be done here.